department-of-veterans-affairs/va.gov-team/teams/vsa/teams/disability-experience/team-docs/Release Plans/DBEX Rated Disability Endpoint Migration Release Plan.md

 - [x] Set Flipper active for identified internal production users ([Flipper Dashboard](https://api.va.gov/flipper/features))
 - [x] Ensure qualitatively that the feature works as intended for users
 - [ ] Ensure that the user activity is noticed and captured in the DataDog dashboard
-- [ ] Coordinate with Lighthouse point of contact to ensure activity is captured on their end
+- [x] Coordinate with Lighthouse point of contact to ensure activity is captured on their end
 - Monitor Sentry and DataDog logs for any anomalies, record below, link to any tickets created to address
     - Note any anomalies here:
-        - 8/17: Discrepancy between LH monitoring (no activity) and our Dashboard.
-Additionally, activity picked up on our dashboard did not match the expected use case
+        - 9/14: Discrepancy between LH monitoring and our Dashboard.
+LH was recording ~100k hits a day, while we recorded roughly 20% of that
-            - Our activity picked up submit calls for `form_0966`, while related to ITF, is not necessary to monitor
-            - Determined that v1 controller is not helpful to monitor, dashboard updated
+            - Confirmed discrepancy was potentially caused by other VA teams redirecting traffic to LH (~50%)
+            - Confirmed incorrect (outdated) controller module path from pre-ITF release
+        - 9/22: Discrepancy between other teams recorded traffic and traffic from LH (200k vs 100k)
+        - 9/25: Paused Canary and 1% rollout due to second PACT act deadline

 <br>